synergema/Craft-SimpleForm/README.md

 # SimpleForm

-A simple form submission logger and email notifier for Craft 2.
+A simple form submission logger and email notifier for [Craft 2](http://buildwithcraft.com).

 -----

-**Note: This is still very rough.
+**Note: This is still alphs.
 Not for production use!
 Or for the faint of heart!**

 -----